All Episodes

 But you can't let this stuff stop you from being seriously critical of policy ideas of a political opponent.

-I mean, we're the Republican Party.
+I mean, we're the Republican party.

 We supposedly want colorblindness, right?

-We're not interested in all the quotas and stuff, and people don't get jobs just because of the color of their skin or their sex, gender orientation, whatever.
+We're not interested all the quotas and stuff, and people don't get jobs just because the color of their skin or their sex, gender orientation, merit and this kind of thing.

 So what the hell?

-This guy's a Democrat presidential nominee?
+This guy's a Democrat presidential nominee.

 Fine.